yugabyte/yugabyte-db/docs/content/latest/quick-start/_index.md

 linkTitle: Quick start
 description: Quick start
 image: /images/section_icons/index/quick_start.png
-headcontent: The easiest way to test YugabyteDB's basic features and APIs is to create a local cluster on a single host.
+headcontent: The easiest way to test Yugabyte DB's basic features and APIs is to create a local cluster on a single host.
 type: page
 aliases:
   - /quick-start/